SIGPLAN/SIGPLAN.github.io/Conferences/POPL/Principles.md

 ##### *Suggestions*

-In recent years, POPL has rotated between the East Coast of North America, the West Coast of North America (in both cases, we interpret "coast" broadly), and Europe.
-The SC expects to organize an instance of POPL in Asia in the near future.
+In recent years, POPL has adopted the following rotation

+* the East Coast of North America,

+* Outside North America

+* the West Coast of North America

+* Outside North America

+In both cases, we interpret "coast" broadly and  Outside "North America" was mostly Europe.

 #### **Program Committee Composition**